adlnet/xAPI-Spec/xAPI.md

 ###### LRS Requirements

 * The LRS MUST include the "X-Experience-API-Version" header in every response.
-* The LRS MUST set this header's value to "1.0.1".
+* The LRS MUST set this header's value to the current version number.
 * The LRS MUST accept requests with a version header of "1.0" as if the version header was "1.0.0".
 * The LRS MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header.